 Enrolled at Downing College, Cambridge

-Age 20 living at Highfield, Cropwell Road, Radcliffe on Trent.
-Highfield House had 12 rooms; it is on the section of Cropwell Road between the A52 and A46.
+Age 20 living at Highfield House, Cropwell Road, Radcliffe on Trent.
+Highfield House had 12 rooms; it was on the section of Cropwell Road between the A52 and A46.
 Edward was a medical student.
 James’s mother Frances died in 1913; his father died in 1938.

 10 August 1914.
 Registered as a doctor in the Medical Directory

 Rank: Temporary Major in 1919, later appointed Lieut.
 Colonel

 Medals Awarded: OBE, Gazette date 3.6.1919; Mentioned in Despatches awarded three times, 1914-1915 Star, British War and Victory